Decentralized Online Riemannian Optimization Beyond Hadamard Manifolds: Preliminaries

-G-convexity of the objective function is a standard assumption in Riemannian OCO to derive sublinear regret bounds \cite{hu2023achieving,wang2023online} as well as in the convergence rate analysis of first-order methods \cite{ahn2020nesterov,zhang2016first}.
-We now present the following properties, which are instrumental in the subsequent technical analysis.
+G-convexity of the objective functions as well as g-convexity of $\mansubset$ are standard assumptions in Riemannian OCO for deriving sublinear regret bounds \cite{hu2023achieving,wang2023online} as well as in the convergence rate analysis of first-order methods \cite{ahn2020nesterov,zhang2016first}.